Starting with version 1.7.15.10276, our video SDK supports SRT streaming.

 srt://ip_address:port?mode=listener

-These modes specify the network connection type - who is sending the request for connection and who is waiting for a request, it doesn't relative to the encoding or decoding processes, so your encoder could act as a listener and your decoder could be the requester.
+Above modes specify the network connection type - who is sending the request for connection and who is waiting for a request.
+It is not relative to the encoding or decoding processes, so your encoder can act as a listener and your decoder can act as a caller and vice versa.

-Pay attention listener should be run before the caller and wait for a caller connection.
+Pay attention, listener should be run before the caller and wait for a caller request.

-In most cases, the decision about how is going to be a requester and who is going to be the listener should be based on your network NAT firewall rules i.e caller in most cases doesn't need any additional rules, meanwhile, with listener mode, you should be sure that you have a specific port forward rule.
+In most cases, the decision about how is going to be a requester and who is going to be the listener should be based on your network NAT firewall rules i.e caller in most cases does not need any additional rules.
+Meanwhile, with listener mode, you should be sure that you have a specific port forward rule.

-- Run Sample Writer x86 / Sample File Writer x86
+- Run Writer Sample / Sample File Writing

-- Choose the SRT as the video protocol
+- Choose the SRT as the video format

 - Set desirable encoder (MPEG-2 in the current sample)